Skip to page content

 Sometimes we may arrange a telephone follow up appointment.
 This will be because we feel we need to monitor your blood levels and discuss any results with you but it is not necessary for you to take the time to attend a hospital clinic appointment.

-When a telephone, follow up appointment is arranged you will be given the blood form(s) to take to your GP’s surgery or one of the hospitals walk in clinics (West Block, Cheltenham General Hospital or the Edward Jenner Unit, Gloucestershire Royal Hospital).
+When a telephone follow up appointment is arranged, you will have already been given or received the blood form(s) to take to your GP’s surgery or one of the hospital walk in clinics (West Block, Cheltenham General Hospital or the Edward Jenner Unit, Gloucestershire Royal Hospital).
 You will also be given the date when we will call you.
 Please have the blood test taken 1 to 2 days before this date.

 Unfortunately, we are unable to give you an exact time for the telephone appointment.
 We will call you any time after 9:00 am on your appointment date.
 Please make sure that we have the best telephone number to contact you on.